 - the coordination and approval of the following reports: - i.
 Student Progress and Achievement Report - ii.
-Curriculum Report - 3. inform the board in a timely manner of any significant changes in staffing, programmes, plans or processes that are under consideration - 4. submit any monitoring data required in a timely, accurate and understandable fashion - 5. report and explain financial variance against budget in line with the board's expectations - 6. report on the number of stand-downs, suspensions, exclusions and expulsions on a per meeting basis - 7. report and explain roll variance against year levels and reasons on a per meeting basis - 8. present information in a suitable form not too complex or lengthy - 9. inform the board when, for any reason, there is non-compliance of a board policy - 10. recommend changes in board policies when the need for them becomes known - 11. highlight areas of possible bad publicity or community dis-satisfaction - 12. coordinate management/staff reports to the board and present to the board under the Principal's authority - 13. regularly report on the implementation of the annual plan and progress towards meeting student achievement targets

-14. report on any matter requested by the board and w ithin the specified timeframe
+Curriculum Report - 3.
+Inform the Board in a timely manner of any significant changes in staffing, programmes, plans or processes that are under consideration. - 4.
+Submit any monitoring data required in a timely, accurate and understandable fashion. - 5.
+Report and explain financial variance against budget in line with the Board's expectations. - 6.
+Report on the number of stand-downs, suspensions, exclusions and expulsions on a per meeting basis. - 7.
+Report and explain roll variance against year levels and reasons on a per meeting basis. - 8.
+Present information in a suitable form not too complex or lengthy. - 9.
+Inform the Board when, for any reason, there is non-compliance of a Board policy. - 10.
+Recommend changes in Board policies when the need for them becomes known. - 11.
+Highlight areas of possible bad publicity or community dis-satisfaction. - 12.
+Coordinate management/staff reports to the Board and present to the Board under the Principal's authority. - 13.
+Regularly report on the implementation of the annual plan and progress towards meeting student. achievement targets - 14.
+Report on any matter requested by the Board and within the specified timeframe.

-Review schedule: Triennially

-d Chair